alugowski/fast_matrix_market/README.md

 # Usage

 `fast_matrix_market` provides both ready-to-use methods for common data structures and building blocks for your own.
 See [examples/](examples) for complete code.

-## Triplets
+## Coordinate / Triplets
-`std::vector`-based triplet sparse matrices, also known as coordinate (COO) matrices.
-A vector each for row indices, column indices, values.

 ```c++
 struct triplet_matrix {